tom-sawczuk/sas/README.md

 Learn how to navigate github for the appropriate data and how to sign up to SAS.

 ## Tutorial 1 - NBA Combine data
 Analyse an NBA Combine dataset using ANOVA and Mixed Models using SAS On Demand.
+All the information needed for this tutorial is in the nba_combine folder.

 ### 1a - Exploring the data